 Because Fivetran has a large client base, issues are typically picked up quickly, but support can feel impersonal at times.

-Airbyte has over 12,000 users of the open source product, so users are asked to leverage the documentation, community Slack and Discourse communities to troubleshoot issues.
+Airbyte has over 12,000 users of the open source product, so users are asked to leverage the documentation, GitHub project board, community Slack and Discourse communities to troubleshoot issues.

 Finally, let’s compare the pricing of Fivetran vs. Airbyte.
 There are both similarities and differences to be aware of.